lpoaura/GN2PG/README.rst

 Config file is structured as this. ``[[source]]`` block can be duplicate as many as needed (one block for each source).

+The ``data_type`` value on each source is used to characterize the type of data.
+This value is used to identify which triggers to be triggered when inserting, updating or deleting data.
+Current provided trigger configs are:

+* ``synthese_with_cd_nomenclature`` which provide triggers to insert basically data on synthese and generate basic metadatas (acquisition framework and datasets).
+Source query sample is provided in file `geonature_export_sinp_with_cd_nomenclature.sql <https://github.com/lpoaura/GN2PG/tree/main/data/source_samples/geonature_export_sinp_with_cd_nomenclature.sql>`_
+* ``synthese_with_metadata`` which provide triggers to insert data in synthese and populate most of the metadata data (acquisition frameworks, datasets, actors such as organisms and roles, territories, etc.).
+Source query sample is provided in file `geonature_export_sinp_with_metadata.sql <https://github.com/lpoaura/GN2PG/tree/main/data/source_samples/geonature_export_sinp_with_metadata.sql>`_

 .. code-block:: TOML

     # GN2PG configuration file